-CRYSTAL A. DEGREGORY is a historian and storyteller who specializes in black higher education and college student activism with special attention to historically black colleges and universities (HBCUs).
+CRYSTAL A. DEGREGORY is a historian and storyteller whose research interests include black higher education and college student activism, with a specific focus on historically black colleges and universities (HBCUs).
 Dr. deGregory also serves as the founder and executive editor of HBCUstory, an advocacy initiative preserving, presenting, and promoting inspiring stories of HBCUs past and present, for their future.

-A sought after public speaker and commentator, Dr. deGregory offers a wide-range of expertise on multiple topics including history, culture, education, black fraternity and sorority life, and of course, HBCUs.
+A favored speaker public speaker and sought-after commentator, Dr. deGregory offers a wide-range of expertise on multiple topics including history, culture, education, black fraternity and sorority life, and of course, HBCUs.
 In addition to regularly contributing to HBCUstory.org and The HBCU Digest, her words have appeared in The New York Times, USA Today, and The Tennessean.
 She has presented to audiences at TEDx, SXSWedu, the Southern Festival of Books, the Nashville Public Library, Nashville Public Television, The New School, Middle Tennessee State University’s Center for Historic Preservation, Andrew Jackson’s Hermitage, Ford, Nissan North America, National Institutes of Health, and National Institute of Environmental Health Sciences.
 She has also given talks and served on panels for Alcorn State, Fisk, Florida Memorial, Howard, Michigan-Ann Arbor, Tennessee State, Vanderbilt, and Western Kentucky universities.
 She also served as the graduation speaker for her alma mater Bishop Michael Eldon School, and was commencement speaker for the inaugural University of The Bahamas, Northern Campus graduation exercise.

 Her newest works include an epilogue for The Athletic Experience at Historically Black Colleges and Universities, and chapters in Black Colleges in the Diaspora: Global Perspectives on Identity and Culture and Gumbo for the Soul: Liberating Memoirs and Stories to Inspire Females of Color.
 Her book chapter “The Relationships of Revolution: Martin Luther King, Jr., the Civil Rights Movement and Political Change in the Bahamas” was published as a part of In an Inescapable Network of Mutuality: Martin Luther King, Jr. and the Globalization of an Ethical Ideal in August 2013.
 Dr. deGregory is also editor of Emancipation and the Fight for Freedom (2013), the sixth volume in the 12-part series Tennessee in the Civil War: The Best of the Tennessee Historical Quarterly.
 Her other published work includes contributions to HBCU Experience: The Book (2014), The Journal of Tennessee State University (2012), Encyclopedia of African American Popular Culture (2011) and Freedom Facts and Firsts: 400 Years of the African American Civil Rights Experience (2009).